-Reading the two published volumes of his Systematic Theology you will sends and feel that they are the fruit of decades of research, thought and teaching.
+Reading the three volumes of his Systematic Theology you will sends and feel that they are the fruit of decades of research, thought and teaching.
 Especially the second volume I was struck by the depth of exegetical insight.
 We see here that systematic theology is done based on careful exegesis and the Systematic Theology of Kelly has a strong what we now use to call in the theology as a discipline a biblical theological character, In volume one I mention the appendix on the traditional Christian interpretation of the Old Testament theophanies as pre-incarnate appearances of Christ.
 In volume 2 I found the appendix and the genealogies of Christ very useful.
 In chapter 10 of volume we find an extensive treatment of the seven sayings of the Savior on the cross to get insight in what happened there.

 I admire the catholic breadth and reformed depth of the Systematic Theology of Kelly.
 I have one critical remark.
 I cannot understand why he gave so many long supportive quotations of T.F.
 Torrance.
 For Torrance has another view on Scripture and its authority than Kelly.
 Torrance as an admirer and follower of Barth understands the atonement, and then not only in its extent, differently than Kelly.
 The supportive quotations can confuse readers or lead them to a wrong spiritual guide.